openebs-archive/openebs-docs/docs/installation.md

 2. Using [OpenEBS Helm Charts](/docs/next/installation.html#install-openebs-using-openebs-helm-charts)

-   This will help to install OpenBES using OpenEBS helm charts
+   This will help to install OpenEBS using OpenEBS helm charts

 ### Setup Helm & RBAC